carlos-gg/digitalgarden/content/AI/Deep learning/GNNs.md

 ---
 title: "Graph neural networks (GNNs)"
-disableToc: false
 ---

+> A GNN is an optimizable transformation on all attributes of the graph (nodes, edges, global-context) that preserves graph symmetries (permutation invariances).
+Graph Neural networks (GNNs) are being widely adopted for diverse applications and domains.
+This is in part due to their effectiveness on complex data structures, improved performance and scalability, and availability of approaches

 ## Resources
-- Graph Neural networks (GNNs) are being widely adopted for diverse applications and domains.
-This is in part due to their effectiveness on complex data structures, improved performance and scalability, and availability of approaches
 - [A Gentle Introduction to Graph Neural Networks](https://distill.pub/2021/gnn-intro/)
 - [Must read papers on GNNs](https://github.com/thunlp/GNNPapers)
 - [Graph Neural Networks beyond Weisfeiler-Lehman and vanilla Message Passing](https://towardsdatascience.com/graph-neural-networks-beyond-weisfeiler-lehman-and-vanilla-message-passing-bc8605fa59a)